VoteCast: California voters say nation headed wrong way

 TRUMP FACTOR

-A majority of voters in California had negative views of President Donald Trump: Some 7 out of 10 said they disapprove of how he is handling his job as president, while a little more than a quarter said they approve of Trump.
+A majority of voters in California had negative views of President Donald Trump, with some 71 percent saying they disapprove of how he is handling his job as president.
+In contrast, 28 percent said they approve of Trump's job performance.

-About 5 in 10 said they voted to express opposition to the president, while fewer than 1 in 5 said that they went to the polls to show their support for Trump.
-Another third of California voters said Trump was not a factor they considered when casting their votes.
+About 52 percent said they voted to express opposition to the president, while 16 percent said that they went to the polls to show their support for Trump.
+Another 31 percent of California voters said Trump was not a factor they considered when casting their votes.

 Opposition to Trump motivated Theresa Hunter of Lake Forest, California, to vote for Democrats.